x7c7v7i87/opsx/README.md

         "ext_script":"/opt/ext/xxx.sh",
 }
-name = The project name 'test' corresponds to the URL request name, such as the deployment address: xxxx.com/dev?keyword=test security_key = GitHub or GitLab security code, used for hmac verification etc. git_type = The type of hook, currently only supports GitHub git_url = git address git_branch = The branch that triggers the deployment ext_script = The execution script is based on asynchronous execution by tokio, hence it perfectly supports complex builds.
+name = The project name 'test' corresponds to the URL request name, such as the deployment address: xxxx.com/dev?keyword=test security_key = GitHub or GitLab security code, used for hmac and other verifications.
+(PS: MD5 is recommended) git_type = Hook type: GitHub, GitLab git_url = git address git_branch = The branch that triggers the deployment ext_script = The execution script is based on asynchronous execution by tokio, hence it perfectly supports complex builds.
 ```